GeoscienceAustralia/PyRate/docs/usage.rst

       process           Time series and Stacking computation.

-The ``pyrate`` program has four command line options corresponding to different parts of the PyRate workflow:
+The ``pyrate`` program has four command line options corresponding to different steps in the PyRate workflow:

 1. conv2tif
 2. prepifg
 3. process
 4. merge

-Below we discuss these options.
+Below we discuss these steps.

 conv2tif: Converting input interferograms to Geotiff format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~